RetroDECK/ES-DE/THEMES-DEV.md

     - This property applies when `type` is `horizontal_wheel` or `vertical_wheel`
     - Default is `false`
 * `itemAxisRotation` - type: FLOAT
-    - Angle in degrees that the items should be rotated around their own axis.
+    - Angle in degrees that items should be rotated around their own axis.
 Note that this does not work well with reflections as these are rotated too which does not look right.
     - This property applies when `type` is `horizontal` or `vertical`
     - Default is `0`
 * `imageInterpolation` - type: STRING